This is an image of Miranda.

 You might also be interested in:

-Icy moons are large or small moons which are mostly made of ice.
+Icy moons are large or small moons which are composed mostly of ice.
 These moons are unlike the earth's moon, which is made of silicate rock.
 Perfect examples of icy moons are 3 of the Galilean satellites,...more

 Puck was discovered by Voyager 2 in 1986.
 It has a standoff distance of 86,010 km.
 Puck is one of the small moons, and is about as wide as a county at 150 km (100 miles) long.
 As a small moon, the composition...more